 Once again, “tone” refers to a writer’s attitude toward their subject (and their reader).
 Your tone comes across in your choice of vocabulary, whether you choose formal or informal language, and so on.
 It can be subtle, but it is very important.

-A strong personal statement or SOP communicates confidence and professionalism, along with your spirit of collaboration, your intellectual curiosity, innovation, and inquisitiveness.
+A strong personal statement or SOP communicates confidence, as we explain, but also professionalism and positivity.
 How can you ensure your writing conveys the right attitude?

 This means several things: answering the questions as they are asked; keeping to the requested length; not submitting additional materials they haven’t asked for; etc.